Cost of Attendance (COA)

-- Direct Costs are those you pay directly to the university and include tuition, fees, and tuition differential (if applicable).
-Room and board are direct costs for those living in campus housing.
+- Direct Costs are paid to the university bill and include tuition and differential, fees, and room and board for students living on campus.

-- Indirect Costs are costs you will likely incur during the academic year but which are not owed directly to the university.
-Indirect costs include books and supplies, travel, and miscellaneous personal expenses.
-Room and board are indirect costs for those not living in campus housing.
+- Indirect Costs are anticipated expenses students may incur.
+These costs include books and supplies, travel, and miscellaneous personal expenses.
+Room and board are indirect costs for students living off campus.

 [ Top ]

 Copyright © 2016 The Board of Trustees of the University of Illinois